 Lead nurturing also increases lead to opportunity conversion rate, drives more revenue, and shortens the sales cycle.
 It is about finding the right buyers at the right time.
 Lead generation brings buyers into the funnel, but lead nurturing and scoring sends them to sales so that your sales team can close the deal at the right time.
 In fact, according to MarketingSherpa’s Lead Generation benchmark report, companies who leverage lead nurturing see a 45% lift in lead generation over those companies who do not use lead nurturing.

-The best marketing programs have intentional measurement strategies planned in advance.
-So as part of the planning process ask yourself these questions: What will you measure?
-When will you measure?
-How will you measure?
 Here are some basic lead generation metrics that many companies track as part of their lead generation efforts:

 “Marketo's usability and functionality is so superior to other products.
 This has allowed the sales force go from just blindly 'smiling and dialing,' to intelligently targeting the hottest leads and as a result, closing more business.” - Lorena Harris, Vice-President of Corporate Marketing, Vantiv [Source]